Update on Visa Weeks in Samoa (July 2023)

 Requests for an Expedited or Emergency visa appointment

 Please review the following list of circumstances that may merit favorable consideration.
-If you believe your circumstances merit consideration, you may respond to this email with your written justification requesting an emergency visa interview in Apia.
+If you believe your circumstances merit consideration, please email firstname.lastname@example.org with your justification and supporting documentation to request an expedited visa appointment in Apia.

-Valid National Security or National Interest Reasons for Emergency Visa Interview:
+Valid National Security or National Interest Reasons for an Expedited Visa Appointment:

-3. An unexpected visit that is of significant cultural, political, journalistic or economic importance that is sponsored by or in the direct interest of the U.S. Government.
+- An unexpected visit that is of significant cultural, political, journalistic, or economic importance that is sponsored by or in the direct interest of the U.S. Government.